BrianaNzivu/EngineeringEducation/UI_Layouts/index.md

 ### Relative Layout Attributes.
 The following attributes are specific to Relative Layout:
-1.`android:id` - This is a unique ID signed to a specific layout.
+- `android:id` - This is a unique ID signed to a specific layout.
-2.`android:gravity` – This specifies an object's position on both the vertical and horizontal axes.
+- `android:gravity` – This specifies an object's position on both the vertical and horizontal axes.
-3.`android:ignoreGravity` – This ensures that a specific view is not affected by gravity.
+- `android:ignoreGravity` – This ensures that a specific view is not affected by gravity.
-4.`android:layout_above` – Positions a child view above a given ID view.
+- `android:layout_above` – Positions a child view above a given ID view.
-5.`android:layout_alignBottom`, `android:layout_alignLeft`, `android:layout_alignRight`, `android:layout_alignStart`, - Positions a child view at the top,bottom,right or left of a given ID view.
+- `android:layout_alignBottom`, `android:layout_alignLeft`, `android:layout_alignRight`, `android:layout_alignStart`, - Positions a child view at the top,bottom,right or left of a given ID view.
-7.`android:layout_alignParentBottom`, `android:layout_alignParentEnd`, `android:layout_alignParentLeft`, `android:layout_alignParentRight`, `android:layout_alignParentStart`, `android:layout_alignParentTop` - Positions a child view at the top,bottom,right or left of a of the parent.
+- `android:layout_alignParentBottom`, `android:layout_alignParentEnd`, `android:layout_alignParentLeft`, `android:layout_alignParentRight`, `android:layout_alignParentStart`, `android:layout_alignParentTop` - Positions a child view at the top,bottom,right or left of a of the parent.
 They normally use a boolean value I.e “ true” or “false”
-8.`android:layout_centerHorizontal`, `android:layout_centerInParent`, `android:layout_centerVertical` – This is used to center a child either horizontally, vertically or inside a parent.
+- `android:layout_centerHorizontal`, `android:layout_centerInParent`, `android:layout_centerVertical` – This is used to center a child either horizontally, vertically or inside a parent.
 ### Pros and Cons of Relative Layout.
 ### Pros.
 - Relative layout is much flexible compared to the linear layout.